 We encourage you to get creative with your Pinterest board naming and start searching for recipes that feature local fall produce.
 (Check out our Pinterest board for the perfect cover photos.)
 For us here on the west coast, the fall harvest brings us apples, beets, carrots, brussel sprouts, and pumpkin to name a few.
 We rounded up some of our favourite recipes to get you started.

 - Crisp Kale + Brussels Sprout Tacos with Avocado + White Bean “Creama”

 When the cool weather comes, you won’t miss a beat in swapping out your refreshing summer salad for a warm hearty soup.

 While it may make you sweat a little to think about putting on a turtle neck in August, taking a peek in your closet and evaluating it for fall can make the transition into the chillier months more meaningful.

 Even if you’re still enjoying shorts and tank tops, set aside one evening to look at your fall clothing and do a little prep work.
 Pull out the pieces you know will come back into rotation when the temperature drops and start to see if there are any gaps in your wardrobe that you can shop for now.
 Although you won’t wear these items right away, it’s a little gift waiting in your closet for your future self.

 When filling these gaps in our wardrobe, we always try to invest in quality pieces, and this year we want to buy less.
 By proactively looking at your closet now, the goal is to avoid impulse buying and only purchase things that make you feel authentically yourself, support your values, and ultimately make you feel closer to your best self.

 For now, we’ll leave you to soak up the last drops of summer, but we hope these suggestions help you swan dive gracefully into fall when the time comes.
-Inspiration is just around the corner, and we hope the crisp of fall marks a new beginning for you.
+Inspiration is just around the corner, and we hope fall marks a new beginning for you.